thomas-mattsson/apic-remote-gw-temp/README.md

 Replace `<password>` with something hard to guess

-`kubectl create secret generic admin-credentials --from-literal=password=<password> -n datapower`
+`kubectl create secret generic admin-credentials --from-literal=password=<password> -n apic`

 Add the API manager CA following these instructions:

 1. Extract the CA from the API manager endpoint and rename it to api-manager.crt
 2. Add the CA into a secret using the following command

-`kubectl create secret generic apimanager-ca --from-file=./api-manager.crt -n datapower`
+`kubectl create secret generic apimanager-ca --from-file=./api-manager.crt -n apic`

 Add the IBM entitlement key following these instructions: